-Welcome to the reformed version of the Civil Society Fund.
-On the following pages, you can read all about the principles, requirements, and modalities of the fund that will apply from January 1, 2025.
+Welcome to the revised version of the Civil Society Fund.
+On the following pages, you can read all about the principles, requirements, and modalities of the fund that will apply from July 1, 2025.

-First, we will briefly present the thoughts behind the reformed version of the Civil Society Fund and the frameworks we are navigating within.
+First, we will briefly present the thoughts behind the Civil Society Fund and the frameworks we are navigating within.